 Simple: limit contact – at least as much as you can.

 It’s not always going to be possible to avoid your narcissist, so it’s better to only spend as much time as necessary with him or her.
-Same goes for conversation when you do spend time together.
-Try to avoid it when you can, and if you must engage, don’t get beyond smalltalk.
+The same goes for conversation when you do spend time together.
+Try to avoid it when you can, and if you must engage, don’t get beyond small talk.

 Stand Up and Refuse to Cower

 This sounds kind of silly, but if you’ve been in a relationship with a narcissist, you know what I’m talking about.

 When gaslighting happens, a narcissist wants to feel in control, so he will do his best to make you feel crazy.
 But if you do not allow him to intimidate or upset you, then you take back your power and become the rightful mistress (or master) of your own destiny.

 How do you do this?
 You simply REFUSE TO REACT in any negative way, other than to quietly stand up and remove yourself if necessary.
 Refuse to be confrontational.
 And watch the narcissist squirm.
 By not paying attention or giving him the satisfaction of a reaction, you cause the narcissist to feel irrelevant.
 That makes him upset and knocks him off-kilter – and he might even decide to go back into “charming” mode in order to get back his narcissistic supply (aka your attention).
 Either way, it stops the gaslighting – at least temporarily.